Punctoterebra livida

 Punctoterebra livida is a species of sea snail, a marine gastropod mollusk in the family Terebridae, the auger snails.

 Description

-The shell grows to a length of 40 mm.
+The shell grows in an elongate or conical shape, up to a length of 40 mm.
+The head has two very short, close-set eye tentacles.

 Distribution

 This species occurs in the Pacific Ocean off the Philippines and the Fiji Islands.